MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands-cpp.md

 4. Install the [Microsoft.Toolkit.Win32.UI.SDK](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.SDK) NuGet package:

     1. In the **NuGet Package Manager** window, make sure that **Include prerelease** is selected.
-    2. Select the **Browse** tab, search for the **Microsoft.Toolkit.Win32.UI.SDK** package, and install version v6.0.0 (or later) of this package.
+    2. Select the **Browse** tab, search for the **Microsoft.Toolkit.Win32.UI.SDK** package, and install the latest stable version of this package.
 This package provides several build and run time assets that enable XAML Islands to work in your app.

 5. Set the `maxVersionTested` value in your [application manifest](/windows/desktop/SbsCs/application-manifests) to specify that your application is compatible with Windows 10, version 1903 or later.

     1. If you don't already have an application manifest in your project, add a new XML file to your project and name it **app.manifest**.
     2. In your application manifest, include the **compatibility** element and the child elements shown in the following example.
-Replace the **Id** attribute of the **maxVersionTested** element with the version number of Windows 10 you are targeting (this must be Windows 10, version 1903 or a later release).
+Replace the **Id** attribute of the **maxVersionTested** element with the version number of Windows 10 you are targeting (this must be 10.0.18362 or a later release).

         ```xml
         <?xml version="1.0" encoding="UTF-8"?>